Grinnz/song-request-queue/README.md

 ## Users

-Users currently must be manually added to the `users` table (created once the webapp has been run and successfully connected to the database).
+Admin users must be manually added to the `users` table (created once the webapp has been run and successfully connected to the database).
 The binary field `password_reset_code` can be set to a one-time-use code to allow the user to set a password on the `/set_password` page.

 ```
 > INSERT INTO "users" ("username","password_reset_code") VALUES ('someuser',E'\\xDEADBEEF');
 ```

+Admin users can add queue moderators on the `/admin` page.
+The reset code will be returned and can be used similarly on the `/set_password` page.

 ## Song format